Dr. Leigh Brosof, Ph.D. (She/Her)

 Coby Banet

-Coby is a former research assistant in the EAT Lab, and is now in medical school at Indiana University.
-Coby noted his EAT Lab experience held major weight in his application and is excited to continue his studies at the IU in pursuit of his degree!
+Coby is a former research assistant in the EAT Lab, and went on to pursue medical school at Indiana University.
+Coby noted his EAT Lab experience held major weight in his application and continues to apply is EAT Lab RA experiences in his studies at the IU in pursuit of his degree!

-Coby is a former research assistant in the EAT Lab, and is now in medical school at Indiana University.
-Coby noted his EAT Lab experience held major weight in his application and is excited to continue his studies at the IU in pursuit of his degree!
+Coby is a former research assistant in the EAT Lab, and went on to pursue medical school at Indiana University.
+Coby noted his EAT Lab experience held major weight in his application and continues to apply is EAT Lab RA experiences in his studies at the IU in pursuit of his degree!